- access path¶

 The session memory is shared rather than private for shared server connections.
 Similarly, the persistent area is located in the SGA for shared server connections.

-- Since Oracle Database 10g the PL/SQL compiler can optimize PL/SQL code before it is translated to system code.
+Since Oracle Database 10g the PL/SQL compiler can optimize PL/SQL code before it is translated to system code.
+The optimizer setting

 PLSQL_OPTIMIZER_LEVEL— 0, 1, 2 (default), or 3 — determines the level of optimization.
 The higher the value, the more time it takes to compile objects, although the difference is usually hardly noticeable and worth the extra time.